Malke Bina

-Malke Bina is the founder and first teacher of Matan Women's Institute for Torah Studies.
+Malke Bina is an American rabbanit and the founder and first teacher of Matan Women's Institute for Torah Studies.
 She has a master's degree in Hebrew Bible from Yeshiva University.
 She is married to a rabbi (who serves on Matan's Council of Rabbis) and is called by the term Rabbanit, which is less common in Modern Orthodox circles.
-Bina does not consider herself a rabbi and, at a 2004 conference of Orthodox Jewish Feminists, emphasized her focus on Talmud study.
+Malke Bina does not consider herself a Rabbi and, at a 2004 conference of Orthodox Jewish Feminists, emphasized her focus on Talmud study.
 She was interviewed by JOFA in 2006 and serves on its Council of Advisers.
 She also pioneered women's reading of Megillat Esther on Purim.

 In 2022, Bar Ilan University awarded Bina with an honorary doctorate.

 Education

-Bina attended a Bais Yaakov school in Baltimore where she did not study Mishna or Gemara.
+Rabbanit Bina attended a Bais Yaakov school in Baltimore where she did not study Mishna or Gemara.

 Immediately after the Six Day War Bina went to Israel to attend the Jerusalem Michlala, where she studied Mishna, “and felt that it was a pity not to further expand my learning, now that I had been given a taste of the subject.
 I also thought that I would learn Gemara in the future.
 If it was available, why shouldn’t women do it?”

 After meeting her husband, Rabbi Aharon Bina and moving to America, Bina completed a Masters program in Bible and History at Revel at Yeshiva University in 1972.

 It was in this program that she learned various sugyot of Gemara.